shahid9153/Langchain-ai-Chatbot/README.md

  ┣ 📜 requirements.txt    # Dependencies
  ┗ 📜 README.md           # Documentation

 🧠 How It Works

 1️⃣ The ChatGoogleGenerativeAI class from langchain_google_genai connects to the Gemini model.

-2️⃣ User input is captured and sent to Gemini using .invoke().
+2️⃣ User input is captured and sent to Gemini using the .invoke() method.

-3️⃣ Gemini processes your query and returns a smart, contextual response.
+3️⃣ Gemini processes the text and returns a smart, contextual response.

-4️⃣ The chat continues until the user types exit.
+4️⃣ The loop continues until the user types exit.

 🚧 Future Enhancements

 🔹 Add memory to retain previous chat context
 🔹 Build a Streamlit-based web UI
 🔹 Integrate PDF/Text summarization
-🔹 Add voice input & speech response
+🔹 Add voice input & speech output